Caviar of the East: 3 Benefits of Consuming Bird Nest Drink During Pregnancy

 Edible bird nest drink, or bird nest for short, is a secretion created by swiftlets.
 It has been a delicacy in traditional Chinese medicine since the Tang Dynasty (618-907 A.D.).
 Also known as the “Caviar of the East,” bird nest has been used in traditional medicinal practice as a multipurpose general health rejuvenation tonic.
 This includes providing essential nutrients to mothers and their babies during pregnancy.

-What are these nutrients, and how can they benefit you and your unborn child?
+Should you consume bird nest for pregnancy and what are these nutrients?
+How can they benefit you and your unborn child?
 Read on to learn more.

 The First Trimester: When Your Baby Takes Its First Meal